certifaction/cli/README.md

 >```
 >#### Query parameters
 >```
->scope=<string>: overrides the default user signing scope.
-The possible values are register, sign and certify
+>sign-only=true: do not prepare the document if it is not prepared and return an error instead.
->signonly=true: do not prepare the document if it is not prepared and return an error instead.
+>hash=<string>: the hash of the document to sign
 >filename=<string>: the name of the file
 >
 >In addition, the query will accept the prepare query parameters.